 The Duke, from Moulin Rouge!

 Yanderes seriously need to come with warning sirens.
 Something along the lines of: “Beware of yandere!”
 As scary as they sound, however, yanderes can definitely have their appeal from time to time.
 Take into consideration Touma from Amnesia.
 He’s the childhood friend who will do anything to protect your innocence and keep you ignorant of dangerous people.
 That includes locking you up in a dog cage!
-Yet, at the end of the day, Touma is just striving to keep you from going outside and getting killed, so that’s sweet…right?
+Yet, at the end of the day, Touma is just striving to keep you from going outside and getting hurt, so that’s sweet…right?
 It’s just nice to know he cares.

 With that in mind, yanderes still tend to be quite popular even when they can be a bit psychotic.
-There are a few series on the market featuring plenty of yandere like Diabolik Lovers, which tends to be full of verbal abuse and sexual assault, and as offensive as that sounds, especially for a reverse harem, the market for yandere lovers must be high because there’s a sequel to the series!
+There are a few series on the market featuring plenty of yandere like Diabolik Lovers, which tends to be full of verbal abuse, and as offensive as that sounds, especially for a reverse harem, the market for yandere lovers must be high because there’s a sequel to the series!
 And we know how hard it is for a series to get a sequel, right?

 As great as tsunderes, danderes, and yanderes sound, they can get tiring because they talk a bit too much.
 And by that, I mean a little too much crap!
 So the dandere is like a breath of fresh air from an environment polluted by verbal abuse.
 If you aren’t sure what a male dandere looks like in anime, the term dandere refers to a moe character who is notable for a calm, silent demeanor, but is expressive through his actions alone.
 A dandere tends to be a man of few words but big actions, so to speak, and you may not hear much from his mouth aside from the words: “here”.